 Ennerdale, Lake District National Park, Cumbria

-Ennerdale located in the Lake District National Park is one of the most remote valleys in the UK and is located almost two miles away from the nearest public road.
+Ennerdale, located in the Lake District National Park, is one of the most remote valleys in the UK and is located almost two miles away from the nearest public road.
 This site has special stargazing events taking place all throughout the year.
 Weather permitting you can see an endless, illuminated band of countless stars across the night sky.
-Not only that but you can see meteor showers and if you are lucky the Milky Way.
-The Low Gillerthewaite Field Centre was the first Dark Sky Discovery centre in the North West of England and has attracted thousands of astrophotography enthusiasts who come to enjoy and shot the spectacular scenery above.
+Not only that, but you can also see meteor showers and, if you are lucky, the Milky Way!
+The Low Gillerthewaite Field Centre was the first Dark Sky Discovery centre in the North West of England and has attracted thousands of astrophotography enthusiasts who come to enjoy and shoot the spectacular scenery above.

 Tip 1: Use a Tripod

 BONUS TIP: Remember to turn stabilisation off on your lens (or on your camera if you have in-build image stabilisation) when using a tripod.
-Having stabilisation turned on when mounted on a tripod can result in blur due to how the stabilisation systems work.
+Having stabilisation turned on when mounting your camera on a tripod can result in blur due to how the stabilisation systems work.